tezedge/tezedge/delegates/mainnet/README.md

    b) If you dont have any keys, you need to activate and register accounts as delegate:

-   _TezEdge node have to be synced already._
+   _The TezEdge node has to be already synced._
    ```
    ./tezos-client \
       --endpoint "http://localhost:18732" \